Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling

-From Lemma~\ref{Lemma_IPMGAN_OptG}, we see that the gradient field of the kernels convolved with the density difference, and the data score \(\DataScore{\x}\), serve similar purposes, which is to output an arbitrarily large value at data sample location, and low values elsewhere.
-Unlike the score, however, the kernel gradients produce a repulsive force at the location of generator samples, resulting in a {\it push-pull} framework -- The target distribution creates a {\it pull}, while the generator distribution creates the {\it push}.
-This serves to validate why IPM GANs typically do not suffer from vanishing gradients~\citep{PrincipledMethods17}, as opposed to the \(f\)-divergence counterparts.
+These results serve to validate why IPM GANs typically do not suffer from vanishing gradients~\citep{PrincipledMethods17}, as opposed to the \(f\)-divergence counterparts.
 When \(p_0(\x)\) is initialized far from the target, although the {\it influence} of the score is weak, the repulsive force of the kernel-based loss is strong.
-FloWGANs can also be used to explain denoising diffusion GANs (DDGAN,~\citet{DDGAN22}), wherein a GAN is trained to model the reverse diffusion process, with the generator and discriminator networks conditioned on the time index.
-DDGAN can be seen as a special instance of FloWGAN, with Langevin updates over the gradient field of the time-conditioned discriminator (cf. Appendix~\ref{App_IPMGANs}).
-FloWGANs can also be viewed as generalized score matching~\citep{GeneralizedScore09} where the IPM-GAN generators minimize a {\it generalized score}, {\it i.e.,} given an IPM GAN, an equivalent diffusion model exists, with the flow field induced by the kernel of the discriminator, and vice versa.
-We present a proof-of-concept implementation of this approach in Section~\ref{Sec:DiscInfusion}.
+The derived solution can also be used to explain denoising diffusion GANs (DDGAN,~\citet{DDGAN22}), wherein a GAN is trained to model the reverse diffusion process, with the generator and discriminator networks conditioned on the time index.
+DDGAN can be seen as a special instance of our approach, with Langevin updates over the gradient field of the time-conditioned discriminator (cf. Appendix~\ref{App_IPMGANs}).
+The kernel-convolved score-matching condition can also be viewed as generalized score matching~\citep{GeneralizedScore09} where the IPM-GAN generators minimize a {\it generalized score}, {\it i.e.,} given an IPM GAN, an equivalent diffusion model exists, with the flow field induced by the kernel of the discriminator, and vice versa.
+We demonstrate this approach in Section~\ref{Sec:DiscInfusion}.